-This module provides students with the opportunity to apply their knowledge on transfer processes and unit operations in chemical & pharmaceutical engineering through hands-on experiences with both standalone units and an integrated chemical system.
-Students will also learn the concept of start-up, shutdown and troubleshooting through the use of a simulation software.
+This module provides students with the opportunity to apply their knowledge on transfer processes and unit operations in chemical and pharmaceutical engineering through hands-on experiences with both standalone units and an integrated chemical system.
+Students will also learn the concept of start-up, shutdown and troubleshooting with the use of a simulation software

 This module provides the students with scope of unit operations in chemical engineering.
-Topics include evaporation, adsorption, distillation, liquid-liquid extraction, absorption, membrane separation processes and crystallization.
+Topics include evaporation, adsorption, distillation, liquid-liquid extraction, absorption, membrane separation processes and crystallisation.

 Students will do an internship and project which gives them opportunities to apply the knowledge acquired in classrooms to real-world work situations.
 They will be attached to companies in various industries such as the petrochemicals, specialty chemicals, and pharma- or biopharmaceutical sectors.